Emma Tibaldo | Artistic & Executive Director

 Fatma Sarah Elkashef | Dramaturg

-At PWM Sarah works in new play development and interdisciplinary creation and leads the Interdisciplinary Writer’s Lab.
-At the National Theatre School of Canada she works across programs as a dramaturg, creator and teacher and received their 2016 Bernard Amyot Award for Teaching.
-Sarah is currently co-creating a theatrical circus show for families Eat Sweet Feet, and High Z, an immersive installation for planetariums based on the 2011 Nobel prize winning discovery of the accelerating expansion of the universe.
-Prior to moving to Canada she was the Senior Reader at Soho Theatre in London, U.K. Sarah has also been an associate producer, company manager, literary associate and more in New York City.
+Sarah is a theatre artist, primarily a dramaturg, working in new play development and interdisciplinary creation.
+At PWM she leads the Interdisciplinary Writer’s Lab in addition to various other projects.
+At the National Theatre School of Canada she often works across programs as a dramaturg, creator, and teacher and in 2016 received their Bernard Amyot Award for Teaching.
+Sarah recently co-created a circus show for families Eat Sweet Feet, and continues to work on High Z, an immersive performance installation for planetariums based on the 2011 Nobel prize winning discovery of the accelerating expansion of the universe.
+Prior to settling in Canada she was the Senior Reader at Soho Theatre in London, U.K. Sarah has also been an associate producer, company manager, literary associate and more in New York City.
 She is a graduate of Warwick University in English Literature and Theatre (U.K.), has an M.A. in Theatre from Hunter College (CUNY, NYC), and a Graduate Diploma in Communications from Concordia University (Montreal, Canada).

 Charmaine Ciano | Communications Coordinator

 Charmaine holds a Bachelor of Arts with a Specialization in Communication Studies from Concordia University.
 She has a multifaceted background in communications and multimedia, having worked in not-for-profit organizations and media production.